LinkedInLearning/building-high-throughput-data-microservices-3315014/README.md

-# Building High Throughput Data Microservices
+# Building High-Throughput Data Microservices
-This is the repository for the LinkedIn Learning course `Building High Throughput Data Microservices`.
+This is the repository for the LinkedIn Learning course Building High-Throughput Data Microservices.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![Building High-Throughput Data Microservices][lil-thumbnail-url]

+Microservices come with all kinds of great benefits.
+But they can be extremely difficult to manage well at scale.
+As organizations face the challenge of processing increasingly large volumes of data, they need to be able to build and maintain high-throughput data microservices.
+In this course, instructor Gregory Green covers the fundamental skills you need to know to meet today’s growing data demands with high-performance, scalable, high-throughput architectures.

+Discover best practices for data patterns for throughput with flexible data services and multisite cloud-based use cases.
+Explore some of the most critical factors that affect high-throughput requirements, before diving deeper into antipatterns and the pros and cons of data technologies.
+Along the way, Gregory provides examples with RabbitMQ, Postgres, MySQL, Spring, and Apache Kafka, offering tips and pointers with hands-on demonstrations of how to design and implement successful, high-throughput data microservices.

 ## Overview